simonehagey/orbdot/docs/source/getting_started.rst

           },
      ...

-For more information about the nested sampling options, see Section XXX.
-Similarly, the key ``"joint_fit"`` is associated with a dictionary that specifies the settings for joint fits of multiple data types.
+For more information on the nested sampling options, see Section XXX.

+Similar to above, the ``"joint_fit"`` dictionary specifies the settings for joint fits, ie. fitting multiple data types simultaneously.
 For example,

 .. code-block:: text